 In 2015 China accounted for over 20% of the luxury market with 180 billion RMB spent ($27 billion).
-It is also the fastest growing place for Brands with an annual growth of 15% in average.
-And, despite a recently slowing economy, salaries are still on the rise, leading to an ever larger middle and upper-middle class.
+It is also the fastest growing place for Brands with an annual growth of 15% on average.
+And, despite a recently slowing economy, salaries are still on the rise, leading to an ever-larger middle and upper-middle class.
 So, how to join the party?

 1/Why Do Chinese Love Luxury?
 How to Define the Middle-kingdom Market?

-Chinese with the culture of keeping “face” usually translate in buying expensive stuff such as luxury items, cars and so on.
+Chinese with the culture of keeping “face” usually translate to buying expensive stuff such as luxury items, cars, and so on.
 The purpose of that is to project the persona of a successful person.
 A person that belongs to a certain social class.

-In truth, there in not only one China.
+In truth, therein not only one China.
 But they are all progressing.
-The number of luxury-related shop alone has drastically increased.
+The number of luxury-related shops alone has drastically increased.
 However, we also see some changes and evolution.